Pylons/pyramid/docs/narr/assets.rst

 Often one needs to refer to images and other static assets inside CSS and JavaScript files.
 If cache busting is active, the final static asset URL is not available until the static assets have been assembled.
 These URLs cannot be handwritten.
-Thus, when having static asset references in CSS and JavaScript, one needs to perform one of the following tasks:
+Below is an example of how to integrate the cache buster into the entire stack.
+Remember, it is just an example and should be modified to fit your specific tools.

-* Process the files by using a precompiler which rewrites URLs to their final cache busted form.
+* First, process the files by using a precompiler which rewrites URLs to their final cache-busted form.
 Then, you can use the :class:`~pyramid.static.ManifestCacheBuster` to synchronize your asset pipeline with :app:`Pyramid`, allowing the pipeline to have full control over the final URLs of your assets.

+Now that you are able to generate static URLs within :app:`Pyramid`, you'll need to handle URLs that are out of our control.
+To do this you may use some of the following options to get started:

+* Configure your asset pipeline to rewrite URL references inline in CSS and JavaScript.
+This is the best approach because then the files may be hosted by :app:`Pyramid` or an external CDN without haven't to change anything.
+They really are static.

 * Templatize JS and CSS, and call ``request.static_url()`` inside their template code.

-* Pass static URL references to CSS and JavaScript via other means.
+While this approach may work in certain scenarios, it is not recommended because your static assets will not really be static and are now dependent on :app:`Pyramid` to be served correctly.
+See :ref:`advanced static` for more information on this approach.

 If your CSS and JavaScript assets use URLs to reference other assets it is recommended that you implement an external asset pipeline that can rewrite the generated static files with new URLs containing cache busting tokens.
 The machinery inside :app:`Pyramid` will not help with this step as it has very little knowledge of the asset types your application may use.
+The integration into :app:`Pyramid` is simply for linking those assets into your HTML and other dynamic content.

 .. _advanced_static: